 HPV 9-valent vaccine is given in a series of 2 or 3 shots.
 You may have the first shot at any time as long as you are between the ages of 9 and 45 years old.
-The second dose is given 2 to 6 months after your first shot.
-A third dose may be given 6 to 12 months after your first shot.
+The second dose is given 2 to 12 months after your first shot.
+A third dose may be given 6 months after your first shot.

 Be sure to receive all recommended doses of this vaccine or you may not be fully protected against disease.

-HPV 9-valent vaccine should not be used in place of having a routine pelvic exam, Pap smear, or anal exam to screen for cervical or anal cancer.
+HPV 9-valent vaccine should not be used in place of having a routine pelvic exam, Pap smear, anal, or head and neck exam to screen for cervical, anal, or head and neck cancer.

 What happens if I miss a dose?